 Tapping on a Window

 Window tapping or a window strike is one of the more complex behaviors to interpret, partly because there's a real-world explanation (birds navigate toward reflective glass, especially in migration season) and partly because the spiritual interpretations are genuinely split.
 Some traditions read a bird hitting a window as a wake-up call: pay attention, something you're not seeing is asking to be noticed.
 Others frame it as a caution, a signal that you may be missing something important.
-The most grounded approach is to treat it as a neutral attention signal and then use your own life context to fill in what needs your attention.
-Did the bird fly away after?
-That's often read as resilience and continuation.
-Did it seem stunned or distressed?
-That might be urging you to slow down before pushing forward.

 Following You or Appearing Repeatedly